 Returning to work is a tough transition for any mom.
 Maybe you dread it, maybe you can't wait, but it's sure to surprise you.
 Here are eight common pitfalls working moms can fall into on their way back to the workplace.

 Pitfall 1: Waiting to Line Up Child Care

-When I was pregnant with my first baby, I got unsolicited advice on everything from what to eat to what to buy.
-But nobody told me the most useful information -- to get on waiting lists for daycare centers immediately.
+When I was pregnant with my first baby, I got unsolicited advice on everything, from what to eat to what to buy.
+But nobody told me the most useful information—get on waiting lists for daycare centers immediately.

-By the time I toured centers the month before my delivery, I discovered that waiting time for infant care was over one year!
+By the time I toured centers the month before my delivery, I discovered that wait times for infant care were over one year!
 Panicked, I signed up for a half dozen different lists and started praying.
 Fortunately, I was able to take six months' leave, and our top choice daycare found a spot for us.